Five-Colleges-of-Ohio/ohio-five-workshop/workshop-tutorial.md

 # Ohio 5 GitHub / Git Tutorial

+Pre:
+	* What it is - distributed version control system, social code sharing
+	* How it works
+	* Why you might want to do it - professional portfolio, hosting, open source community

 1. Sign up for a GitHub account:

 	* Visit github.org and sign up for your own account.